 The Crowell Rd-B4495 junction

 This has a pedestrian phase, indeed an all-green one that allows diagonal movements.
-But with just 13 seconds for the phase (6.5 green and 6.5 uncoloured), that assumes a really brisk 2 metres/second, from a standing start, for a diagonal crossing.
+But with just 10 seconds for the clearance phase (6 seconds blank and 4 seconds red but with no traffic authorised to move), that assumes a really brisk 2.5 metres/second, from a standing start, for a diagonal crossing.
 This really needs to be extended to at least 20 seconds, even to get to a more normal (but still rather brisk) 1.2m/s.
 Which might reduce the peak motor traffic throughput of the junction by 5-10%...
 So, again, this change can only really be done with the low traffic neighbourhoods in place, otherwise it would just push more motor traffic down Rymer's Lane.

 There may also be a case for a zebra crossing between these two junctions, perhaps at the bottom of Church Hill Rd.